Wild Art is an explorative art, science and wilderness program for all ages

 Weekly School Year Programs

-Non-Coerced Learning Workshops for Adults
+Non-Coerced Learning Workshops for Parents and Teachers

 Family Tie-Dye Workshops